davidbrowne/dsga/README.md

 # dsga : Data Structures for Geometric Algorithms

-**dsga** is a single header-only **c++20 library** that implements the **vectors** and **matrices** from the OpenGL Shading Language 4.6 specification ([pdf](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf) | [html](https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.60.html)).
-It is inspired by the spec, but does deviate in some small ways, mostly to make it work well in c++20.
+**dsga** is a single header-only **C++20 library** that implements the **vectors** and **matrices** from the OpenGL Shading Language 4.6 specification ([pdf](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf) | [html](https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.60.html)).
+It is inspired by the spec, but does deviate in some small ways, mostly to make it work well in C++20.
 It is not intended to be used for rendering, just for sharing the fundamental data structures and associated functions.
 Our requirements in general are for things like 3D CAD/CAM applications and other geometric and algebraic things.
 See [motivation](docs/MOTIVATION.md) for more details.
 This library does not use SIMD instructions or types under the hood, beyond whatever the compiler provides through optimization.

 ## Home
 [https://github.com/davidbrowne/dsga](https://github.com/davidbrowne/dsga)

 ## Current Version
-v1.4.0
+v1.4.1

+## Minimum Version of Tested Compilers
+* Microsoft Visual Studio 2022 v17.x
+* gcc v12.3
+* clang v16

 ## Contents
 * [Some Quick Examples](#some-quick-examples)